filiph/construct3-standalone/README.md

 - `version`: The version of your app
 - `description`: A description of your app
 - `author`: The author of the app
+- `[start]`: Start configuration section
-- `initialUrl`: The initial URL that will be loaded when the app starts
+  - `url`: The initial URL that will be loaded when the app starts
 - `[build]`: Build configuration section
   - `appId`: The application ID
 - `[whitelist]`: URL whitelist configuration